Get

 Cat Town is another fun space to visit and spend time with rescue cats.
 It’s a cage-free adoption center that houses between 25–35 cats that are ready for adoption.
 Regular visits have a fee, but adopters can schedule a free visit after filling out an adoption form.

-You can also purchase coffee and vegan treats at RAWR Coffee Bar, which is attached to Cat Town.
+You can also purchase coffee and vegan treats at Souvenir Coffee, which is attached to Cat Town.
 The space also has cat toys and apparel that you can purchase.
-Just keep in mind that it doesn’t have the same hours of operation as Cat Town, so it may be closed during your visit.
+The cafe is always open during Cat Town’s visiting hours, and even when they’re closed.

 6. The Catcade